A Generic Approach for Reproducible Model Distillation: Methodology

 DT uses a flowchart-like tree structure where each internal node denotes a test on an attribute, each branch represents an outcome of the test, and each leaf node holds a class label \citep{breiman2017classification,quinlan1987generating}.
-The tree-like structure of DT makes it easy to interprete since the terminal nodes of the tree provides explanations for the model predictions \citep{ribeiro2016should}.
+The tree-like structure of DT makes it easy to interpret since the terminal nodes of the tree provide explanations for the model predictions \citep{ribeiro2016should}.
 It is among the most popular machine learning algorithms which can visually represent the decision making process \citep{wu2008top}.
-There are various DT algorithms including ID3 \citep{wu2008top}, C4.5 \citep{quinlan2014c4}, C5.0 \citep{kuhn2013applied}, and CART \citep{loh2011classification} \commt{(update this citation?)}.
+There are various DT algorithms including ID3 \citep{wu2008top}, C4.5 \citep{quinlan2014c4}, C5.0 \citep{kuhn2013applied}, and CART \citep{loh2011classification}.
 We focus on CART throughout this paper.

 Specifically, for regression task, given the data $\{(X_i,Y_i)\}_{i=1}^{n}$, CART splits the whole feature space into $Q$ units $R_1, R_2, \cdots, R_Q$ and defines an output value $c_q$ at each unit $R_q$, which can be estimated by taking the average of $Y_i$ with its corresponded $X_i \in R_q$.
 Then the prediction model can be formalized as